pkurremula/cloud-recipes/terraform/gcp/gcb/full/README.md

 # Full Google Cloud Build

-This recipe creates a full Cloud Build (GCB) with the following:
+This recipe creates a full Cloud Build (GCB) Trigger that is triggered by a push to a branch on a Github repo.

+This recipe produces the following resources and functions:

 * Service accounts associated with GCB with permissions to run GCB pipelines, access to GCS and GCR, and deployment to GKE/GCE.
-* GCB Trigger
+* GCB Trigger.

 **NOTE: This creates a resource in GCP after running `terraform apply`.
 Don't forget to remove the resource by running `terraform destroy` after you are done.**